philzook58/philzook58.github.io/_posts/2024-05-27-ground_kbo.md

 assert ground_kbo((z + z) + z, x * x) == Order.GT
 ```

 Why is this interesting?
 Well, one reason is that it let's you build an egraph.
 Completion over ground equations is the same thing as congruence closure.
+I think this road leads to extensions of the egraph that include lambdas (using ground versions of higher order kbo) and principled built in destructive rewriting (under what conditions does adding ground equations to a "good" non ground rewrite system retain the good properties?)

+# Bits and Bobbles

 Completion for ground equations is guaranteed to terminate because you only produce terms smaller than the largest one you started with.
 Eventually you run out of terms.
 Critical pairs for ground terms is merely finding a one term as a subterm in another.

-# Bits and Bobbles

 Working over z3 asts I think is a good idea.
 It let's me bop in and out of z3 and complies with thew current direction I'm going in knuckledragger.
 Z3 is a vast raft of functionality.